mnmpdadish/afmconductivities/README.rst

 ############
 MAIN REPOSITORY:

-To get the most recent version of the source cod on this project, in command line on a bash termianl (represented here with the "$" sign), type:
+To get the most recent version of the source code on this project, in command line on a bash terminal (represented here with the "$" sign), type:
 $ hg clone https://bitbucket.org/mnmpdadish/afmconductivities